Stephane-Gon/MyCS50/README.md

  2º Implement a program that encrypts messages using Caesar’s cipher.

 Week 3:

  1º Implement a program that runs a plurality election.
  2º Implement a program that runs a runoff election.

 Week 4:

+ 1º Implement a program that applies filters to BMPs.
+ 2º Implement a program that recovers JPEGs from a forensic image.

+Week 5:
+ 1º